bilalahmadj110/DesktopCloud/README.md

 **Note: You can't use the Python version greater than or equal to 3.**

-This repositry is created for [Sandor K.](https://www.freelancer.com/u/sandorkassai86) who created the [project](https://www.freelancer.com/projects/php/Project-for-Rizwan-31967586/reviews) on freelancer.com
+This repository is created for [Sandor K.](https://www.freelancer.com/u/sandorkassai86) who created the [project](https://www.freelancer.com/projects/php/Project-for-Rizwan-31967586/reviews) on freelancer.com

 _Write me on **bilalahmadj.110@gmail.com** incase any help._